moh7afiz90/faq-app/README.md

 Simple Questions and Answers Application

 ## Functionality
-- Form to add questions and answers.
-- We can toggle and delete them.
+- Form to add questions and answers, it enable users to toggle and delete them as well
 - Pushing questions and answers to localstorage, even if we refreash the page.

 ## Technologies